 Getting your business name out in the community can offer a nice boost in awareness and revenue.
 One of the best pieces of information to share is a recent award or press coverage of your work.
 This may not be the determining factor in someone deciding to use you but it certainly adds to your credibility and your perceived level of experience.
 It’s another form of testimonial.

 There are awards for every industry, both locally and nationally, and many of them are inexpensive to enter.
 Early on you may have to nominate yourself, but don’t let that deter you!

 Each of these recommendations will place you on the right path.
 If you need any help along the way, we would love to speak with you.
-Shoot us a quick email here.
+Shoot us a quick email at firstname.lastname@example.org.
 Best of luck!